 Generally, the more symptomatic the patient, the more active intervention should be utilised.
 Large pneumothoraces should usually be drained, even if there are minimal or no symptoms, as this speeds the resolution.
 However, expanding the lung has adverse effects on stopping the air leak, and so observation without rapidly expanding the lung may be the best management.
 It has been reported that conservative management of even large pneumothoraces is possible if there is no underlying lung disease.

 For those patients admitted to hospital, referral to a respiratory physician should be made within 24 hours of admission.

 Management of SSP

 - All patients with SSP should be admitted to hospital for at least 24 hours and receive supplemental oxygen.

 - Most patients will require the insertion of a small-bore chest drain.

 - All patients will require early referral to a chest physician.

 - Those with a persistent air leak should be discussed with a thoracic surgeon at 48 hours.

-Oxygen should be given.
-This helps relieve hypoxia and it accelerates resorption of the pneumothorax compared with breathing air.
+Oxygen should be given, although caution may be needed in patients at risk of carbon dioxide retention.
+Oxygen helps relieve hypoxia and it accelerates resorption of the pneumothorax four-fold compared with breathing air.

 Patients with a small PSP without breathlessness should be considered for discharge with early outpatient review.
 These patients should also receive clear written advice to return in the event of worsening breathlessness.